Amplitude-Developer-Docs/amplitude-dev-center/docs/data/pii/osano.md

 8. Select a **Data Store Owner** from the dropdown menu.
 9. Save when finished.

-When you save, Amplitude and Osano immediately begin snycing to detect PII.
+When you save, Amplitude and Osano immediately begin syncing to detect PII.
 Manage this information from Osano.